susy-bakaa/ffxiv-raid-sim/README.md

 # ffxiv-raid-sim

 A singleplayer raid and fight mechanic simulator with bots, made in the Unity game engine from scratch, for the critically acclaimed MMORPG Final Fantasy XIV: Online by Square Enix.
 This program will get more timelines and fights added to it as I develop it further.
-I will also accept any high quality thirdparty timelines possibly developed by others.
+I will also accept any external thirdparty contributions possibly developed by others.
 Current main focus is Blue Mage specific fights and mechanics with the odd ultimate mechanic thrown in to the mix.

 # Supported fights